 English tenor Andrew O’Connor is a member of the Royal Opera Chorus, which he joined in 2007.
 He made his Royal Opera debut as a treble in 1991, singing Second Boy (Die Zauberflöte).
-Since joining the Chorus his solo roles for The Royal Opera have included Waiter (Der Rosenkavalier), Gambler (The Gambler), Young Lad (The Tsar’s Bride) and Gentleman (Anna Nicole).
-In the 2016/17 Season he sings in the ensemble in The Nose.
+Since joining the Chorus his solo roles for The Royal Opera have included Waiter (Der Rosenkavalier), Gambler (The Gambler), Young Lad (The Tsar’s Bride), Gentleman (Anna Nicole), Villager (Pagliacci), Messenger (Il trovatore), ensemble singer (The Nose) and Guard (From the House of the Dead).
+In the 2019/20 Season he sings Ensemble/Guest (Death in Venice).

 He performs widely in concert and has worked closely with composer and conductor Ronald Corp, who wrote the song ‘Darest Thou Now, O Soul’ for him.